Women's rights in Nepal: History

-One of the first forms of discrimination against women in Nepal began with the practice of Sati, which was eradicated by Rana Prime Minister Chandra Shamsher, though even after that the patriarchal situation continued, with women receiving limited access to resources and opportunity.
-Few of the major issues faced by women were Gender Based Violence, Child marriage, trafficking of women, transitional justice, unequal representation and participation of women in decision making.
+One of the first forms of discrimination against women in Nepal began with the practice of Sati, which was eradicated by Rana Prime Minister Chandra Shamsher.
+However, remaining issues faced by women include gender based violence, child marriage, trafficking of women, transitional justice, unequal representation, and participation of women in decision making.

-Literacy rates in Nepal still remain low, at 52.74% (CBS, 2001).
-Despite improvement in recent years, the disparity in literacy rates between men and women still remains.
-In 2001, the rate of literacy for females stood at 42.49%.
-The low rate of literacy for women can be attributed to the discrimination they face at home.
+In 2024, literacy rates in Nepal increased to 77.4%.
+The rate of literacy for females stood at 70.1%, which is lower than the male population's 85.8%.

 Females face gender-based violence and this greatly limits their ability to attend school or receive proper education.
 Furthermore, religion restricts the opportunities for women to receive education.
 For example, the majority of the female Muslim population in Nepal is still deprived of basic education, with only 20% having had any level of education.